Understanding Feline Stress Triggers

 As you settle into the waiting room, keep the carrier on your lap or next to you, instead of letting it float in an ocean of unfamiliar shoes and pet carriers.
 A gentle reassuring stroke or two through the carrier’s gate, along with that calm tone you’ve perfected, sets the stage for serenity.
 And don’t forget your secret weapon – those familiar-smelling items from home.
 Whether it’s a favored toy or that cloth with their pheromones, it whispers a story of safety and love amidst the symphony of clinical clanks and pings.

 The power of distraction is mighty.
 Peek-a-boo with a feather wand, a soft-spoken narrative of their valor, or even a snack, might take their mind off the impending check-up.
-But remember, you’re not trying to pull a bunny out of a hat — if your cat isn’t interested, let them be.
+But remember, you are not trying to pull a bunny out of a hat — if your cat isn’t interested, let them be.

-When it is time to meet the white-coated human, be a buffer between your cat and any necessary medical wizardry.
+When it’s time to meet the white-coated human, be a buffer between your cat and any necessary medical wizardry.
 Hold them gently for exams if they find comfort in your touch.
 Otherwise, let the pros work their magic while you provide a soundtrack of soothing affirmations.
 You are there as the constant in this whirlwind of pokes and prods — their anchor in the sea of uncertainty.

 If a longer stay at the clinic is on the cards (oh, the treachery!), bring as much of home to them as you can.
 Ask if their temporary quarters can be decked out with their blanket and maybe even leave something that smells distinctly like you — it could be as simple as an unwashed T-shirt.